-Or buy the comprehensive guide to growing Moringa trees on Amazon:
+Or skip this article content and buy the comprehensive guide to growing Moringa trees on Amazon:

-The Moringa tree [common name] can be found growing in parts of Asia, Africa and South America today, but they are native to northern India.
+The Moringa tree [common name] can be found growing in the ground in parts of Asia, Africa and South America today, but they are native to northern India.
 This plant has also been referred to as the horseradish tree, ben oil tree or the drumstick tree, but the scientific name is moringa oleifera.
-Many are aware of the plants well-known health benefits and it’s considered to be in the list of ‘superfoods’ by many.
+Many are aware of the plant’s well-known health benefits and it’s considered to be in the list of ‘superfoods’ by many.

 The leaves, seeds and young seed pods are edible, and it’s known for cleaning up toxins and impurities along with being a superior source of vitamins and nutrients.

 Moringa has been used for centuries due to its nutritional profile, antiviral, antifungal, and antidepressant properties.
-Healthline lists these 6 surprising benefits to adding Moringa leaves into your diet:
+A Healthline article lists these 6 surprising benefits to adding Moringa leaves into your diet:

 - Nutrition Boost – A Good Source of A, C and B Vitamins